Erol-Mehmed/Outdoorsy/README.md

 1. Get the files.
 2. npm install - To install the dependancies.
 3. npm start - To start the application.
-4. Make sure you are sending requests from an USA IP.
+4. Make sure you are sending requests from an USA IP using VPN.

 ### Dependancies